 With a physical presence in the Strand Union Building next to the Union Market, the Blackstone LaunchPad at MSU has helped generate more than 90 new ventures and assisted hundreds of individuals and teams from across campus and multiple disciplines since its grand opening in 2013.

-As part of The Blackstone Charitable Foundation’s five-year, $50 million Entrepreneurship Initiative, we launched our first Blackstone LaunchPad in Detroit in 2010.
-In partnership with the White House’s Startup America Initiative, the Foundation agreed to take the Blackstone LaunchPad program to five regions over a 5-year period.
-Montana is the fourth of these five regions.
-In partnership with the University of Montana and Montana State University, the Foundation has pledged a $2 million, three-year grant to establish a Blackstone LaunchPad at Montana’s two oldest universities, with Headwaters RC&D serving as the regional partner.
+As a part of The Blackstone Charitable Foundation’s five-year, $50 million Entrepreneurship Initiative, they launched their first Blackstone LaunchPad in Detroit in 2010.
+In partnership with the White House’s Startup America Initiative, the program has spread to five national regions since.
+Through a collaboration with Montana State University and the University of Montana, the Foundation has pledged a $2 million, three-year grant to establish a Blackstone LaunchPad in the state, with Headwaters RC&D serving as the regional partner.